ICC T20 World Cup Betting Offers & Free Bets, India 2021

-The 2020 T20 is hosted by Australia and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
+The 2020 T20 was due to be hosted by Australia but has been postponed to 2022.
+Therefore it is India that will now host the 2021 version as planned and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
 As always if you want a bet look no further as we’ve assembled the best deals on this page to help you get more value.

 Latest T20 World Cup Betting Offers

 New & Existing Customers Deals

 World Cup Format

 The full members of the International Cricket Council automatically qualify for the ICC T20 World Cup, whilst the rest of the places are filled courtesy of a qualification tournament for other ICC members.
 The T20 World Cup Qualifier takes place the winter before the tournament itself is due to get underway, often having 14 teams go head-to-head for 6 spaces in the finals.

 Obviously the number of teams making it through the qualification phase depends entirely on how many teams are taking part in the final tournament.
 It has ranged from 2 qualifiers in 2010 and 2012 through to 6 in 2014 and 2016, for example.
 Ireland is the most successful nation when it comes to the T20 Qualifiers, having made it the finals through this method every time they’ve taken part in it at the time of writing.